Introduction to Artificial Intelligence

 Concerns

 AI has both scientific (nature of intelligence) and engineering (design and production of intelligent agents) aspects.
+There’s another aspect dealing with the ways humans use AI systems.

 AI Science: The Nature of Intelligence

 AI researchers study the nature of intelligence.
-They don’t (necessarily) try to build androids because
+They don’t (necessarily) try to build androids because:

 1. It was the study of the principles of aerodynamics, not the attempt to make mechanical birds, that enabled human flight.